RobBollons/robbollons.github.io/_posts/2016-01-15-making-the-most-of-the-javascript-language.md

 Despite having used JavaScript in production for 8 years, I only started learning how to write JavaScript *properly* in the past 2 years and from speaking to people I think there are many developers out there have had a similar experience.
 It seems that a large degree of us have picked up JavaScript as a supplement through writing websites in PHP, ASP etc..
 Since the popularity of NodeJS and advancements in browsers however, JavaScript has been flung to the forefront of modern front-end web development.

 In this article I want to share some of the things I feel every developer should do to get the most out of JavaScript nowadays.
-This is by no means an exhaustive but I've tried to prioritise it in order of what I think is the most important.
+This is by no means an exhaustive list but I've tried to prioritise it in order of what I think is the most important.

 JavaScript was born from chaos and due to this there are good and bad features that made it into the language.
 It's hard to really understand what these are until you've learnt hard lessons from building software in other languages as well as JavaScript and then having to go back and maintain/extend said application.
 Here's what I've learnt through the hard lessons I've experienced.